| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 we have engineered to be compatible with the friction discs.
 Other types

+of oils are not recommended, especially E.P. oils.
 Never screw the adjustment screws all the way down and then back out

 to get your adjustment, as this will damage the compression springs.
 Use